Skip to main content

 Sunbolt: The wielder of the sunstaff can discharge a beam of energy in the shooting phase that is akin to rays of the sun.
 The Sunbolt has a range of 12" and hits at Strength 4.
 Aside from ward and dodge saves a Sunbolt ignores armour saves and penalties for long range.

-Throwing star/knife
+Throwing Knives/Stars

 Throwing stars are used mainly by the assassins of the sinister House of Shadows, or by street thugs who specialise in ambushing the unwary.
 A perfectly balanced knife thrown from behind has ended the life of many a noble and merchant in Mordheim.
 Throwing knives are not suitable for close combat, as their balance makes them unwieldy in close quarters.

-Range: 6";
+Range: 6"

-Strength: As user;
+Strength: As user

-Thrown weapon: Models using throwing stars or knives do not suffer penalties for range or moving as these weapons are perfectly balanced for throwing.
+Thrown Weapon: Models using throwing stars or knives do not suffer penalties for range or moving as these weapons are perfectly balanced for throwing.
 They cannot be used in close combat.